sageofnotrade/murder-mystery/TEAM_ASSIGNMENTS.md

 - **Weekly Planning**: 1-hour meeting every Monday at 2:00 PM
 - **Documentation**: All team members responsible for documenting their work

-## 🚀 Next Steps After Milestone 2

-After completing Milestone 2, the team will move on to Milestone 3, focusing on:

-1. Advanced board visualization and interaction
-2. Suspect and clue management
-3. AI agent integration and testing
-4. End-to-end testing

-For Milestone 3, we'll create a new balanced task distribution that continues to leverage everyone's full-stack capabilities.

 ## 📈 Progress Tracking

-Progress will be tracked in the TASKS.md file, with regular updates to the Task Updates section.
+Progress will continue to be tracked in the TASKS.md file, with regular updates to the Task Updates section.